 I created many different genres of work.
 I returned to South Africa in 2010.
 In Cape Town’s beautiful Winelands and vibrant culinary scene, I started producing a lot of food photography.
 I grew up in a house where my father cooks.
-I think this made me focus on food photography without realizing it, which eventually would lead me to point my camera lens to a beautiful plate or ingredient.
+All the tasty cooking made me focus on food photography without realizing it, which eventually would lead me to point my camera lens to a beautiful plate or ingredient.

 I started working with winemakers and coffee shop owners.
 During this time, I met Isabella Niehaus.
 Isabella worked as a fashion editor for many years before she traded fashion for food and life on the West Coast.

 I met Louis Jansen van Vuuren and Hardy Olivier while working with Isabella.
 Hein van Tonder and I photographed the cookbook Story of a House.
 We traveled to France to work together on the book for La Creuzette in Boussac.

 Lighting is everything.
 Once you have a good understanding of lighting, the stories start.
 Fashion and food photography is about the people who produce the work.
 You have to hero the subject.
 Every chef and their food has a story.
 Every designer has a story, and each designer has a face who will be part of that story or theme in a collection or campaign.

 I create content to tell stories with photography, film, and writing.
 I live in Pretoria.
 I lived in Cape Town for 18 years.
 I believe you find inspiration when you challenge yourself to leave a comfort zone.